craigfay/changelog/README.md

 # About
 This is a place I've committed to record interesting things I learn about development, or want to revisit.

+### Nov 1, 2019
+* On Mac/Linux, use `find somefile` to locate a file/directory by name.
+Use `find somefile -type f` to only include files.

 ### Oct 31, 2019
 * Use `nvm alias default 12` to set nvm's default version, in this case, 12.